Wars’ ‘hidden costs’

 And if the wars continue, the report states, the costs will continue to mount, reaching $3.5 trillion and costing the average family $46,000 over the next 10 years.

-Think of all the wonderful things that money could do for America if it were to go to schools, health care, public transportation, the environment or any of hundreds of other productive uses.
+Think of all the wonderful things that money could do for America if it were to go to schools, health care, the environment, public transportation, the environment or any of hundreds of other productive uses.